juxor/afaq/markdown/secI4.md

 Mumford argued:

-> _"it is plain that in the decision as to whether to build a bridge or a tunnel there is a human question that should outweigh the question of cheapness or mechanical feasibility: namely the number of lives that will be lost in the actual building or the advisability of condemning a certain number of men [and women] to spend their entire working days underground supervising tunnel traffic . . .
-Similarly the social choice between silk and rayon is not one that can be made simply on the different costs of production, or the difference in quality between the fibres themselves: there also remains, to be integrated in the decision, the question as to difference in working-pleasure between tending silkworms and assisting in rayon production.
-What the product contributes to the labourer is just as important as what the worker contributes to the product.
-A well-managed society might alter the process of motor car assemblage, at some loss of speed and cheapness, in order to produce a more interesting routine for the worker: similarly, it would either go to the expense of equipping dry-process cement making plants with dust removers -- or replace the product itself with a less noxious substitute.
-When none of these alternatives was available, it would drastically reduce the demand itself to the lowest possible level."_ [**The Future of Technics and Civilisation**, pp. 160-1]
+> _"it is plain that in the decision as to whether to build a bridge or a
+> tunnel there is a human question that should outweigh the question of
+> cheapness or mechanical feasibility: namely the number of lives that will be
+> lost in the actual building or the advisability of condemning a certain
+> number of men [and women] to spend their entire working days underground
+> supervising tunnel traffic . . .
+Similarly the social choice between silk
+> and rayon is not one that can be made simply on the different costs of
+> production, or the difference in quality between the fibres themselves:
+> there also remains, to be integrated in the decision, the question as to
+> difference in working-pleasure between tending silkworms and assisting in
+> rayon production.
+What the product contributes to the labourer is just as
+> important as what the worker contributes to the product.
+A well-managed
+> society might alter the process of motor car assemblage, at some loss of
+> speed and cheapness, in order to produce a more interesting routine for the
+> worker: similarly, it would either go to the expense of equipping dry-
+> process cement making plants with dust removers -- or replace the product
+> itself with a less noxious substitute.
+When none of these alternatives was
+> available, it would drastically reduce the demand itself to the lowest
+> possible level."_ [ **The Future of Technics and Civilisation** , pp. 160-1]

 Obviously, today, we would include ecological issues as well as human ones.
 Any decision making process which disregards the quality of work or the effect